MichaelVrana/sle22-signatr-artifact/README.md

 R -e 'targets::tar_make_future(workers = 64)'
 ```

-The extracted code of the packages will be located in `otuput/extracted-code`.
+The extracted code of the packages will be located in `output/extracted-code`.
 The resulting database will be generated as `output/sxpdb/cran_db`.
+You should move it to `data` to follow the next steps.
 Depending on your machine, the generation of the database for the 400 packages can take from a few hours to a few days.

 We provide other variants of `packages.txt`.
 For instance, `packages-4.txt` includes 2 huge and common R packages, `dplyr` and `ggplot2`.

 ### 1. create a corpus